Vuyi736/Bank-telemarketing/README.md

 4. Though it is hard, we should also strive to keep our potential clients interested, so that the marketing team can effectively explain everything about the campaign on phone.

 ## LIMITATIONS
 - This dataset has other versions that have other attributes like the 'Date attribute'.
-This one does not have that so time series analysis could not be performed nicely . another version has an 'average yearly Balance attribute' which could be used to pinpoint what the threshold is for saving.
+This one does not have that so time series analysis could not be performed nicely, we could have calculated inflation if there was any from 2008.
+Another version has an 'average yearly Balance attribute' which could be used to pinpoint what the threshold is for saving.

 ## REFERENCES
 1. Moro, S., Rita, P., Cortez, P.(2014).
 A data-driven approach to predict the success of bank telemarketing. _Decision Support Systems_. https://dx.doi.org/10.10116/J.d8.2014.03.001.
 Retrieved from https://archive.ics.uci.edu/dataset/222/bank+marketing